-SMS Backup + is one of the most popular, simply because it’s easy and straight forward.
-This app will quickly backup all of your SMS text messages, and the entire call log to the cloud, and you can even save them right in Gmail.
-A new Label (different from “Inbox”) will be labeled “SMS” and you’ll have all the texts or calls you’d like to save conveniently in your Gmail.
-It even offers automatic (every 30 minutes or more) backups for added protection.
+My app of choice is SMS Backup & Restore, simply because it’s easy and straight forward.
+This app will quickly backup all of your SMS text messages, and the entire call log to the cloud, and you can even save them right in Gmail or Dropbox.
+You can do it manually, set weekly backups and more.
+Another good option is SMS Backup+.

 MyBackup Pro does everything mentioned above all in one app.
 It saves it all to a secure cloud, or to your SD and computer, and can all be restored in a few clicks.
 This means it will automatically (and even on set schedules) backup every aspect of your device, and be ready to restore to a new phone should that be required.

 Helium is an Android enthusiast favorite, and another excellent all in one solution to backup.
 Remember, both of these may take some initial setup or work, but once done, you’re set.
 Helium even offers Android to Android sync, so you can copy anything and everything you want from device to device, or from a phone to a tablet.

 It’s a sad fact, but these days smartphones are the most important thing many people have.
 I’d be lost without mine, not to mention my case is my wallet, but you get the idea.
 Having a smartphone that gets stolen, lost, or broken is a frustrating experience, but it doesn’t have to be.

 Taking the steps above will make getting new phone and transferring all your old and important data over a breeze, and something that won’t be so daunting.
 Let Google do all the heavy lifting, buy MyBackup Pro, and be prepared in case of an accident or theft.